david-a/echoes/Resources.md

 **Demonym:** Mechana

+**Ancient Language:** Hebrew mixed with Latin (since they were created by the Enosh but developed a mechanical culture and language)

 **Physical Traits:** Partially mechanical humanoids with cybernetic enhancements.
 They have metallic skin with glowing circuits, and some have replaceable limbs or sensory organs.
 They can interface directly with technology.

 **Culture & Society:**